 The Future of AI in Healthcare

-The healthcare industry is set to see some major changes in the coming years.
-AI systems focused on improving areas such as diagnostics and treatment are being widely developed, many of which are showing encouraging results.
+The Healthcare Industry is set to see some major changes in the coming years.
+AI systems focused on improving areas ranging from diagnostics to surgery are being developed, and many of them have shown encouraging results.

 A great example of this emerging technology is a diagnostics system created by Deepmind.
 It is capable of detecting over 50 forms of eye disease with 94% accuracy by analysing eye scans.
 This level of accuracy matches the performance of top medical experts in the field, making it a clear demonstration of AI’s potential.